6.2.3 |

 at the right moment.

-When innocent people could not understand
+When the innocent could not understand

 why there still was so much evil in the actual world,